arthurchoi-tech/Portfolk/README.md

 There are more than 4 commits in total for both MEAN and express-hbs app.
 I first built MEAN app from 10-Aug (Thu) and replace it entirely with express-hbs app on 13-Aug (Sun): https://github.com/ka-wai-choi/Portfolk

+In this application, user will be able to share their portfolio(s) with other users.
+Only registered user will be able to post a new portfolio.
+Only the author will be able to edit/ delete their own portfolio (they won't see the buttons if they are not the author).
+For categories, all users can only view but not add/ edit.
+Only admin (REDACTED) will be able to do so.